Skip to main content

 Electron + Rust under the hood

-The desktop shell is Electron 33 with a Rust sidecar (codename mother-sidecar, 150+ source files) communicating over JSON-RPC 2.0 on NDJSON stdio.
+The desktop shell is Electron 42 with a Rust sidecar (codename mother-sidecar, 810 source files, ~290K lines) communicating over JSON-RPC 2.0 on NDJSON stdio, with 916 registered methods across 154 namespaces.
 The renderer handles the UI.
 Electron main handles windowing, lifecycle, and IPC routing.
 Rust handles everything that needs to be fast or long-lived: process management, file watching, crypto, and the agent driver layer.

 Agent drivers are pluggable.
-Today that means Claude Code, OpenClaw (with gateway and remote variants), and Hermes.
-Tomorrow it is any CLI-based agent.
-Each driver gets a portable-pty terminal via the wezterm crate family, so every agent session is a real PTY you can see, scroll, and interact with.
+Today that means 5 first-party drivers (Claude Code, OpenClaw with its gateway and remote variants, Hermes, Codex, and a plain shell), plus dynamic bring-your-own-agent registration, each sandboxed.
+Every driver gets a portable-pty terminal via the wezterm crate family, so every agent session is a real PTY you can see, scroll, and interact with, and every PTY has a guaranteed destroy path.

 Orchestrator